andrez111/andrez111/README.md

 🔭 I’m currently working to innovate the way people live their employment.

-🤓 here on GitHub I'm trying to better understand the tech world!
+🤓 Here on GitHub I'm looking for a co-founder in the tech world!

 💬 If you are looking for a new adventure, I think we should have a chat!